19th Street Multimodal Improvements Project

 Previous Public Engagement Events

-The project team participated in a WTS-Centennial Middle School Transit Study field trip with Centennial students on January 23, 2018 to better understand their perception and use of transit.
-The field trip traveled from Centennial, along Norwood Avenue, to the transit stops at Norwood and 19th Street.
+The project team participated in a WTS-Centennial Middle School Transit Study field trip with Centennial students on Jan.
+23, 2018, to better understand their perception and use of transit.
+The field trip traveled from Centennial along Norwood Avenue to the transit stops at Norwood Avenue and 19th Street.

-The project team hosted two site walks on Wednesday, September 27, and Thursday, September 28, to learn more about the project area and gather ideas for multimodal improvements.
-Read a summary of comment received from those who joined the site walks here .
+The project team hosted two site walks on Wednesday, Sept.
+27, and Thursday, Sept.
+28, 2017, to learn more about the project area and gather ideas for multimodal improvements.
+Read a summary of comments received from those who joined the site walks here .
 Missed the site walk but have ideas to share?
 Provide feedback here.

-The project was featured at the May 22 North Boulder Public Works Open House.
-You can review materials , provide feedback here, and review the draft summary of comments received from the public at the open house here .
+The project was featured at the May 22, 2017, North Boulder Public Works Open House.
+You can review materials , provide feedback here and review the draft summary of comments received from the public at the open house here .

 - North Boulder Open House Meeting and Boulder Valley Comprehensive Plan (BVCP) Listening Session, Nov.
 18, 2015